kant/Ubuntu-Setup-Checklist/README.md

 - Disable "HUD"
 - Disable "Webapps integration"
 - Set "Disable 'Show Desktop' in the switche" to on
-- Change the "Launcher Icon Size" to 32
-- Change "Launcher icon backlight" if you want
 - Set "Panel opacity" to 0.30

 ## Window